Usage with Next.js

 npm

-npm install @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod
+bashnpm install @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod

-npm install @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod
+bashnpm install @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod

 yarn

-yarn add @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod
+bashyarn add @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod

-yarn add @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod
+bashyarn add @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod

 pnpm

-pnpm add @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod
+bashpnpm add @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod

-pnpm add @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod
+bashpnpm add @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod

 Why @tanstack/react-query?

-provides a thin wrapper over @tanstack/react-query.
+@trpc/react-query provides a thin wrapper over @tanstack/react-query.
 It is required as a peer dependency.

 Why Zod?